Currently I am only working in Bavaria.

 Sound is vibration.
 As we consider that our bodies are made up to 70% out of water, we realise that sound actually touches our whole being.
 We are listening not only with the ears but with every cell, and our spirit is listening too.
-I/we play a variety of instruments from many different cultural traditions that for millennia have been used to support meditation and healing: singing bowls, gongs, monochord, wind chimes, drums, chacapa leaves and also voice.
+I play a variety of instruments from many different cultural traditions that for millennia have been used to support meditation and healing: singing bowls, gongs, monochord, wind chimes, drums, chacapa leaves and also voice.
 The sound field they create tunes the brain into the theta-waves frequency which nourishes relaxation, meditation, creativity and intuition.
 It is also the perfect condition to activate the self-healing resources of the body and connects us to the deep wisdom of our unconscious.

 With the fine vibrations of the sounds and the resonance in the body blockades are unlocked, we can relax and let go.
 As our mind takes a break from mundane thoughts we begin to connect to our spirit.
 When we let images, visions and emotions flow through our inner space, the sound bath becomes a transformative, supportive and deeply healing experience.

 The magical sound space expands from the Amazon jungle to the mountains of Tibet, from Mother Earth to distant galaxies.
 Each sound bath is unique, arising from the moment.
 Intuitively it corresponds to the energetical state and needs of the group or the individual.
 Bathing in vibration brings balance of body, mind and spirit which can transmit and support us in our daily activities.
 Sound baths are offered in group or individual settings, as well as for couples.

-Monthly sound baths with Elena are held on a Tuesday, 8–9 pm.
+Monthly sound baths on every first Tuesday of the month, 8–9:30 pm.
 Door opens at 7:45, latest entry 8pm.
 (As exact dates may vary, please double check below)